 TRG members provided useful observations on a number of topics.
-The points raised in the TRG's discussion are likely to help insurers implement IFRS 17's requirements.
+The points raised in the TRG's discussion are likely to help insurers implement the requirements of IFRS 17 Insurance Contracts.

 Read more | Identifying the insurance contract ►

 Measuring insurance cash flows

 TRG members made noteworthy observations on the following topics on measuring insurance cash flows.

 - Considering reinsurance when determining the risk adjustment for non-financial risk

 - Recognising changes in fulfilment cash flows that result from changes in underlying items.